2000Deba/NoPass/README.md

 # 🔐 NoPass

+> ⚠️ **IMPORTANT NOTICE**
+> This project is **source-available**, NOT open-source.
+> Deployment, redistribution, rebranding, or reuse is strictly prohibited
+> without explicit written permission from the author.

 **NoPass** is a secure and modern **Password & Card Manager** built with **Next.js, TypeScript, MongoDB, NextAuth, ShadCN/UI, and TailwindCSS**.
 It allows users to **store, manage, and protect passwords and credit or debit card details** — all in one encrypted, user-friendly dashboard.